 These eruptions left huge lava flows along the edges of the North Atlantic and released a lot of CO2 into the atmosphere.
 Huge quantities of this greenhouse gas triggered global warming, which in turn melted ice that contained trapped methane and led to further warming.
 Increasing CO2 concentrations would also have made the oceans more acidic, another possible cause of the mass extinction.

-Earth's atmosphere at the end of the Triassic contained the same kinds of gases it does today -- nitrogen, oxygen, CO2, water vapor, methane, argon and other gases in trace amounts.
+Earth's atmosphere at the end of the Triassic contained the same kinds of gases it does today -- nitrogen, oxygen, carbon dioxide, water vapor, methane, argon, and other gases in trace amounts.
 The concentrations of some of these gases, however, was very different.

 In particular, Late-Triassic air contained the lowest oxygen levels in more than 500 million years.
 Less oxygen made it more difficult for animals to grow and reproduce and restricted their habitats.
 Higher elevations became uninhabitable because the oxygen concentrations at high altitude were even lower than those at sea level, too low for most animal species to tolerate.

-However, CO2 concentrations were even more important.
-Scientists estimate two- or three-fold increases of CO2 levels over a relatively short period of geologic time.
+However, carbon dioxide concentrations were even more important.
+Scientists estimate two- or three-fold increases of carbon dioxide levels over a relatively short period of geologic time.
 Eventually, they reached levels roughly four times the concentrations observed today.
 Carbon dioxide is a greenhouse gas; it can act like a blanket, trapping heat in the atmosphere, so Earth stays warmer than it would be otherwise.
 A rapid increase in CO2 concentrations could have caused major changes in Earth's climate, which might have brought about the mass extinction.